jordansissel/experiments/presentations/logs-and-logstash/logstash-about/slides.md

 * has roughly 1 person-year of time invested
 * replaced many silly expensive commercial tools
-* I am working full-time on the project now.
+* I am working full-time on it at DreamHost

 !SLIDE transition=fade
 # Community Involvement